By Eric Vandenbroeck and

 reflected the Congress party' s loss of popular support, and a growing disdain

 for the corruption of its leaders.
-The elections were als
+The elections were also characterized

-characterized by the defection of rich farmers and the landed elite to varlous right-wing and regional parties.
+by the defection of rich farmers and the landed elite to various right-wing

 The electoral loss of